hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

     * Inheritance in the hierarchy reduces the overall cost of cloud computing.

-    * Permissions set at higher levels of the resource hierarchy are automatically inherited by lower-level resources.
+    * <mark>Permissions set at higher levels of the resource hierarchy are automatically inherited by lower-level resources.</mark>

     * Resources at lower levels can improve the performance of cloud applications.